topmello/topmello.github.io/handover/support.md

 - **Documentation Page**: Outlines prerequisites, installation, local development, deployment, and details on communication between frontend and backend.

-- **Data Workflows**: Focuses on the platform's data lifecycle, from collection to ingestion.
+- **ETL**: Focuses on the platform's data lifecycle, from collection to ingestion.

 - **Backend**: Explores system operations, from running and testing to deployment and developer actions.